-With the colder temperature now here, its important to take the time to make sure your home ie prepared for the long winter ahead.
-Doing this will give you the advantage of keeping your home warm and cozy as well as hopfully keeping those heating costs down.
+With the colder temperature now here, it’s important to take the time to make sure your home is ready for the long winter ahead.
+Doing this will give you the advantage of keeping your home warm and cozy, as well as keeping those heating costs down.

-- Check for drafts around your windows and doors.
-Ways to check for drafts would be to take a lighted candle and hold it close to the window or door, if the candle flickers you have a draft.
+Check for drafts around your windows and doors.
+Ways to check for drafts would be to take a lighted candle, and hold it close to the window or door.
+Therefore, if the candle flickers, you have a draft.
 Another way to check would be to wet the back of your hand and hold it up.
 You will find it easy to feel for any drafts coming in.
-A temporary fix for this would be to apply a caulking inside and out, it may be a good idea to plan to replace that window or door in the near future as well.
+A temporary fix for this would be to apply caulking inside and out.
+It may be a good idea to plan to replace that window or door soon as well.

-- If you have a furnace replace the air filter.
-This will not only improve the air quality but it will also give you the opportunity to ensure your furnace is working at its maximum efficiency.
-This could also be a good time to have a maintenance inspection on your furnace to have a professional ensure that it is ready for the winter months ahead.
+If you have a furnace, replace the air filter.
+This will not only improve the air quality, but it will also give you the opportunity to ensure your furnace is working at its greatest efficiency.
+This could also be a good time to have a maintenance inspection on your furnace.
+Have a professional ensure that it is ready for the winter months ahead.

-- Inspect your downspouts and gutters.
-Ensuring these are clear will allow the water and snow to clear easily.
-If you allow the snow and water to sit in the gutters it could cause a buildup of ice on your roof which could lead to a costly water damage repair.
+Inspect your downspouts and gutters.
+Ensuring these are clear will allow the water and snow to clear.
+If you allow the snow and water to sit in the gutters, it could cause a buildup of ice on your roof.
+As a result, this could lead to a costly water damage repair.

-These are just a few tips that will keep your home warm and ready for the winter weather.
-Remember if you have any question about your home insurance give us a call!
-Were one call away from the best rates for home and auto insurance.
+These are a few tips that will keep your home warm and ready for the winter weather.
+Remember if you have any question about your home insurance, give us a call!
+We’re one call away from the best rates for home and auto insurance.